two-engineers2/Water-Level-Indicator/README.md

 # Water-Level-Indicator
-Step by step instructions with explanations to construct a water level indicator circuit using a transistor, LED, photoresistor, and piezo buzzer.
+Step by step instructions with explanations to construct a water level indicator circuit and program a buzzer to sound when water is detected using Arduino.

 ![waterlevelindicator](https://user-images.githubusercontent.com/39010672/42415484-b5aeaad8-8215-11e8-977e-ac2a7982c24d.JPG)